irrdnet/irrd/docs/admins/configuration.rst

     database, and is therefore strongly recommended to enable on authoritative databases to be able to reconstruct history.**

-    Journal-keeping for NRTM streams is dependent on providing a single uninterrupted stream of updates.
+    Journal-keeping for NRTMv3 streams is dependent on providing a single uninterrupted stream of updates.
 This stream is only kept while ``keep_journal`` is enabled.
 Disabling it while mirrors are dependent on it, even briefly, will cause the databases to go out of sync silently until